• Skip to main content

 Observing how some vegetables magically regrow from scraps is a fascinating plant science project you can do at home with the kids even if you don't have a yard!
 The boys and I are watching a few items regrow (or not, in one case) in our small window greenhouse.

-This is what it looks like now (including our coffee bean plant and a random succulent!).
-We started with celery and scallions, which should the most immediate results, and thus the best to lure kids into the magic.
-Cut the celery off near the base and the scallions just near the green line and sit the bottoms in water.
+We started with celery and scallions, which should give you the most immediate results, and thus the best kind of veg scrap to lure kids into the magic.

 Later we added sweet potato and avocado.
 Both should be suspended in water using toothpicks.

-• Carrot tops, parsnips, beets -- any of these types of root veggies
+• Parsnips, beets, turnips -- any of these types of root veggies

 • Pineapple

-• Bok choy and romaine lettuce: just like celery
+• Bok choy and romaine lettuce, try these just like celery

 Want Your Kids to Love Being Unplugged?